Arta Dobroshi: Career

-Current works

-Dobroshi has completed filming on Julie Gavras' Late Bloomers alongside William Hurt and Isabella Rossellini.

-Dobroshi stars in Trois Mondes which had its première in the 2012 Cannes Film Festival.

-Dobroshi is working on Nëna, with her director from Baby, Daniel Mulloy.
-The film is set in Kosovo's capital Pristina.
-Nëna will see Arta Dobroshi accept her first role on her home soil for many years.
-The film, financed by the UNDP, will be shot in the Albanian language and is the first project that Dobroshi will join as producer.

 Other work

 Dobroshi was a jury member of the 59th Berlin International Film Festival.

 On 22 December 2008, Dobroshi was appointed by the United Nations Development Programme (UNDP) as a MDG Champion / Goodwill Ambassador for Kosovo.
 The UNDP were impressed by her previous charity work and believed that her high-profile would help raise awareness on issues.

 Dobroshi won the 2017 BAFTA Film Award for producing the refugee film Home.

 In 2016, Dobroshi was the lead in the acclaimed Massive Attack video Come Near Me.

 Upon receiving the 2017 Gold Lion in Cannes Lions International Festival of Creativity Dobroshi broke protocol to give a powerful message to the world "I am Arta Dobroshi, my nationality is happy and I live in the city called earth".

 Filmography

 Personal life

-Dobroshi can speak Albanian, English, French, and can understand Macedonian.
+Dobroshi can speak Albanian, English, and French, and can understand Macedonian.